JuliaGraphics/Luxor.jl/docs/src/index.md

 newpath
 newsubpath
 closepath
+getpath
+getpathflat
 ```

-The `getpath()` function get the current Cairo path as an array of element types and points. `getpathflat()` gets the current path as an array of type/points with curves flattened to line segments.
+The `getpath()` function gets the current Cairo path as an array of element types and points. `getpathflat()` gets the current path as an array of type/points with curves flattened to line segments.

 ## Color and opacity